Going, Going, Gone

 Going, Going, Gone is the unprecedented report on why young people leave the Catholic Church based on the comprehensive national study conducted by the Center for Applied Research in the Apostolate at Georgetown and Saint Mary’s Press.
 This report uniquely details the many and varied reasons for disaffiliation by telling young people’s stories in “their own words.”

 This report goes beyond the statistical data to reveal the textured, nuanced personal narratives and the in-depth analysis of the “storied” data.
 The study surveyed and interviewed youth and young adults, ages 15-25, who once self-identified as Catholic and no longer self-identify as Catholic.
-The term “disaffiliated” is used to describe this population that for various reasons no longer consider themselves Catholic.
+The terms “disaffiliated” or "the religious nones" are used to describe this population that for various reasons no longer consider themselves Catholic.

 Publisher: Saint Mary's Press